If you can’t find an answer to your question below, please email info@bzsociety.org.uk or call 0117 428 5300.

 Unfortunately Camp Baboon will not reopen as there was not enough demand.
 Our focus now is Bristol Zoo Project and the exciting changes ahead.

 We have now launched our new range of animal experiences for 2024.
-Take a look at them here.
+Take a look here.

 Bristol Zoological Society is a Royal College of Veterinary Surgeons Approved Centre for Zoological Medicine.
 Established in 1999, the on-site veterinary department currently consists of the Head of Veterinary Services Michelle Barrows, Veterinary Resident Charlotte Day, part-time Staff Vets Richard Saunders and Sara Shopland, part-time Veterinary Nurse Helen Harris and full-time Veterinary Nurse Teresa Horspool.